Karl's Recipes: Mai Tai

 • 1 ounce Cruzan Black Strap rum (optional)

 Regarding rums, I like using at least four different rums, usually from different locations (Baccardi is from Puerto Rico, Gosling's is from Bermuda, Myers's is from Jamaica, and Cruzan is from St. Croix) though I make an exception to include both Gosling's rums.
 The traditional mai tai recipe uses light rum with just a float of dark rum but I prefer the richer taste of the gold and dark rums.
-The black strap rum is a bit strong in flavor and may not appeal to sum; omit it or replace it with more Baccardi or Myers's if you prefer.
+The black strap rum is a bit strong in flavor and may not appeal to some; omit it or replace it with more Baccardi or Myers's if you prefer.

 Garnish with